WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/dapps/dapps.md

 )
 ```

-Note: Be sure to test with several chains in order to complete your implementation for WalletConnect v2.
+Note: Be sure to test with several chains in order to complete your implementation of WalletConnect v2.0.

 Then use the `@web3-react/walletconnect-v2` package with the following methods in your components.